- When does a puppy become a teenager?

 This in turn will shorten the time they will have an impact on both your lives.

 Puppy adolescence is a time when your pup will be starting to become more independent.
-At this age, they are beginning to look at the world as adult rather than as an infant and so rather than relying on you for security; they are more likely to go ‘self-employed’.
-This can often mean that their instinct is to listen to you less, wander further from you when on walks, and be less likely to respond to you when you call (no matter how good their recall was before).
-Some will even take flight or actively avoid you when you call them.
+At this age, they are beginning to look at the world as adults rather than as an infant and so rather than relying on you for security; they are more likely to go ‘self-employed as they begin to form their own opinions and behaviours regarding the world around them.

 Why is my teenage puppy suddenly scared?